ShadowXeldron/ShadowXeldrons-S3AIR-Mods/README.md

 # ShadowXeldron's Sonic 3 AIR Mods

-This is the my nuclear waste disposal plant.
+This is my nuclear waste disposal plant.
 Here, we dispose of nuclear waste.
 And I guess my Sonic mods are here as well.

 These are the mods that have been copied here:
 ## DISCLAIMER: All mods in this repository are licensed under the GNU GPL version 3.0; with the exception of No SHC Splash which is licensed under the CC0.